0xdials/snmpmini/README.md

   --variation-modules=numeric,notification --data-dir=/data
 ```

+---

+### TL;DR

+- The container defaults to running SNMP v2 if you don’t specify any SNMP v3 flags.
+- If you want SNMP v3, add the `--v3-user` and the related flags at runtime.
+- No need for separate images or complicated setups.
+- Just one image, one codebase, less hassle.

 Dataset lines can annotate modules, e.g., to generate a notification:
 `.1.3.6.1.6.3.1.1.4.1.0|<notification>|IF-MIB::linkDown`

 ### Record a live device